maxdug/maxdug.github.io/stuff/index.md

     - How often will I use this item?
     - How long do I expect this item to last?
     - What is the storage or care cost?
     - Can I share or borrow this item?
-H
     - Have I done all my research?
     - Can I buy used?
 Can I make it?
     - Can I get a non-plastic version?
     - Would the best version of me buy this?
-    - Online or Local?
+    - Can I buy it localy or wait until I come across it?
     - What is the urgency level?